 - Disclose the details of the amounts utilized from time to time and the purposes for which they are utilized

-- As an immediate response to COVID-19, the fund should be utilized for procuring Personal Protection Equipment (PPE) for medical and para-medical personnel, sanitation workers and other front-line workers, providing health infrastructure including ventilators, establishing testing facilities and isolation wards.
+- As an immediate response to COVID-19, the fund should be utilized for procuring Personal Protection Equipment (PPE) for medical and para-medical personnel, sanitation workers, and other front-line workers, providing health infrastructure including ventilators, and establishing testing facilities and isolation wards.

 - Dedicating the PM CARES fund for the COVID-19 pandemic and similar emergencies while continuing PMNRF for all types of natural disasters.

 People from all walks of life have contributed generously to the PM-CARES fund as it accepts micro-donations as low as Rs.10.

 It is important to do justice to the faith of the citizens by making the administration of the fund accountable through prompt disclosures and periodical auditing.